juandpinto/thesis-manuscript/source/13_results.md

 Once an API key is obtained, a script can be written to obtain the information desired for every movie all at once.
 In this case, we want to know the original language(s) for each movie.

 This script in its entirety is found in [Appendix B.2](#appendix-b.2).
 It uses an imported Python wrapper for the API, written by [Derrick Gilland](https://github.com/dgilland), which can be found at <https://github.com/dgilland/omdb.py>.
-This package can be installed through PIP by entering `pip install omdb` into the command line.<!-- I need to have a small section or at least a footnote that explains the level of knowledge of Python required to use my scripts -->
+This package can be installed through PIP by entering `pip install omdb` into the command line.

 For practical purposes, the script requires one to enter a specific year (or, more accurately, corpus folder name).
 If desired, an asterisk can act as wildcard: `python OMDb-fetch.py 1988` will fetch data for movies from 1988, while `python OMDb-fetch.py 198*` will do it for all movies in the 1980s.
 In order to fetch data for all movies in the database at once, use `python OMDb-fetch.py *`.
 I don't recommend this, however, since it may overload the server and cause the script to time out.